passlab/pinsight/README.md

 You can pass each option to cmake, e.g. `cmake -DPINSIGHT_MPI=TRUE | FALSE <other options> ` to turn on or off each feature.
 For OpenMP, A path that includes omp.h and ompt.h headers needs to provided to cmake via `OPENMP_INCLUDE_PATH` setting.
-For CUDA tracing, which depends on CUPTI, CUDA/CUPTI installation folder should be provided with default to be `/usr/local/cuda`.
+For CUDA tracing, which depends on CUPTI, CUDA/CUPTI installation folder should be provided via `CUDA_INSTALL` with default to be `/usr/local/cuda`.

 Example: